 d.
 A grade of “WF” in a course.

 e.
-Probation, signifying that a student is not in good academic standing for a specified length of time, often for one or two semesters.
+Honor Board Probation, signifying that a student is not in good academic standing for a specified length of time, often for one or two semesters.
 The student may remain at Tulane University, but may be required to satisfy specified conditions or requirements, or report regularly to a designated administrator.
-Honor Board probation is for a proscribed period of time in which a student is prohibited from 1) studying abroad, 2) serving as an officer in a student organization, 3) participating in any activity in which the student represents the University, including athletics or other competitive teams, 4) transferring credit from another institution, 5) pledging in a Greek organization, and 6) graduating from the university.
-As long as a student has no other honor board violations during the period of probation, there is no record of the probation on the student’s permanent record and the student will return to academic good standing.
+Honor Board Probation is for a proscribed period of time in which a student is prohibited from 1) studying abroad, 2) serving as an officer in a student organization, 3) participating in any activity in which the student represents the University, including athletics or other competitive teams, 4) transferring credit from another institution, 5) pledging in a Greek organization, and 6) graduating from the university.
+As long as a student has no other honor board violations during the period of Honors Board Probation, there is no record of this probation on the student’s permanent record and the student will return to academic good standing.

 f.
 Suspension, in which the student must leave the University for a definite or indefinite period.
 A student may eventually return if applicable conditions are satisfied.

 g.
 Expulsion from the University, in which a student is removed from the Tulane University community permanently.
 The expulsion is noted on the student’s transcript.

 h.
 Admission to or a degree or certificate awarded by Newcomb-Tulane College or any School within Tulane University may be revoked for violation of the Code.

 i.
 More than one of the sanctions listed above may be imposed for any single violation.

 Students should be aware that infractions of the Code of Academic Conduct may warrant a grade of a “WF” for the course and Honor Board probation of one or more semesters even for a first offense.
 A conviction for a second offense warrants, and typically results in, suspension or expulsion from the University.
 In addition, the University reserves the right to withhold institutional support from a student’s application for graduate or professional school if violations of the Code are noted in the student’s academic record.